Skip to main content

 Use this when: You need to access a paid API or service that uses the x402 payment protocol (HTTP 402).
 The tool automatically detects if you have an active payment agreement (subscription) with the service.
 If an agreement exists, access is granted without additional payment.
 Otherwise, a fresh USDC payment is signed.

-Returns: Whether payment was made, the payment method used ("smart-account" for a fresh smart-account settlement, "session" for SIWx-granted access incl. an active agreement, "x402" for a direct EOA settlement, or "none"), the HTTP status, and the response body.
+Returns: Whether payment was made, the payment method used ("smart-account" for a fresh smart-account settlement, "agreement" for access granted by an active on-chain payment agreement, "session" for SIWx reuse of a prior payment session (older servers may also report agreement-granted access as "session"), "x402" for a direct EOA settlement, or "none"), the HTTP status, and the response body.

 Note: Requires USDC balance to pay (unless an agreement grants access).
 Set maxAmount to cap spending.
 Only HTTPS URLs to public endpoints are accepted.
 The payer account is determined by the AZETH_PRIVATE_KEY environment variable.